BCDevOps/devops-platform-workshops/openshift-201/pipelines.md

 ![triggerbinding](images/pipelines/triggerbinding.png)

 1. `branchName` parameter will be pulled from the body of the event, with the assigned value of `ref`
-2. `contenttype` parameter will be pulled from the header of the event, with the assgined value of the `Content-Type` header.
+2. `contenttype` parameter will be pulled from the header of the event, with the assigned value of the `Content-Type` header.

 Given the following http request: